witheve/docs/guides/dsl.md

 ## Using the DSL

-The Eve Javascript DSL is requires ES6.
+This guide is written for ES6.
 For added readability, we make frequent use of [destructuring][1] and [arrow functions][2] available in TypeScript 2.1.0 or later.

 [1]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment
 [2]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Functions#Arrow_functions